SantiSnow/json-structured-data-magento/README.md

 ### Type 2: Composer

- - Make the module available in a composer repository for example:
-    - private repository `repo.magento.com`
-    - public repository `packagist.org`
-    - public github repository as vcs
- - Add the composer repository to the configuration by running `composer config repositories.repo.magento.com composer https://repo.magento.com/`
+ - Check your PHP and apache/nginx dependencies and update them if necessary.
- - Install the module composer by running `composer require osaka/module-structureddata`
+ - Install the module with composer by running `composer require osaka/module-structureddata`
  - enable the module by running `php bin/magento module:enable Osaka_StructuredData`
  - apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`